Southern DHB Feedback

 Southern District Health Board is committed to providing quality health care services to the community we serve.

-We also believe there is always room to improve and that’s why we welcome your feedback about your experience (good and bad), so we can learn from it and continually improve.
+We believe there is always room to improve and that’s why we welcome your feedback about your experience (good and bad), so we can learn from it and continually improve.

 If you are unable to email your feedback, you can write to us at the address below or print the post-paid Feedback Brochure and fill it out

 Southern District Health Board

 Phone: (03) 214 5738

 If you have a suggestion, we would like to hear what you have to say.
 Suggestions also provide opportunities for improving how we care for future patients.

 We appreciate hearing when members of our team have exceeded your expectations.
 If you want to compliment a member of the Southern DHB Team please let us know.